-Our patient population was representative of ANZDATA in terms of cause of renal disease, though our patient population was older (65% aged >65 compared to a national statistic of 51%) (Polkinghorne et al. 2012).
-In Australia only one in two patients survives beyond five years after commencing haemodialysis (Polkinghorne et al. 2012), so it is noteworthy that a substantial proportion (16%) of our patients have been dialysing for ten years or longer.
-Achieving or exceeding URR targets through regular haemodialysis has a direct impact on patient morbidity and mortality (Owen Jr et al. 1993).
-Despite being an older group of patients, all receiving thrice weekly haemodialysis for 4 to 5 hours, most biochemical and haematological parameters (with the exception of PTH) were being managed to target in >50% of patients.
+Our patient population was representative of Australia and New Zealand Dialysis and Transplant Registry (ANZDATA) in terms of cause of renal disease, though our patient population was older (65% aged >65 compared to a national statistic of 51%) (Polkinghorne et al., 2012).
+In Australia, only one in two patients survives beyond five years after commencing haemodialysis (Polkinghorne et al., 2012), so it is noteworthy that a proportion (16%) of our patients have been dialysing for 10 years or longer.
+Achieving or exceeding URR targets through regular haemodialysis has a direct impact on patient morbidity and mortality (Owen, Lew, Liu, Lowrie, & Lazarus, 1993).
+Despite being an older group of patients, all receiving thrice weekly haemodialysis for four to five hours, most biochemical and haematological parameters (with the exception of PTH) were being managed to target in >50% of patients.
 To achieve this, the NPs actively encourage patients to sustain longer dialysis hours.
 They also perform direct vascular access surveillance to maintain adequate access function and expedite vascular access angioplasty by liaising directly with the angiography suite without the need for medical referral.
-As regular screening with pre-emptive repair (either angioplasty or surgery) may reduce access thrombosis and prolong arteriovenous fistula survival (Sidawy et al. 2008), the finding of the higher native fistula rate amongst study patients compared to national data (93% vs 79%) is of particular importance (Polkinghorne et al. 2012).
-The Dialysis Outcomes and Practice Patterns Study (DOPPS) (Pisoni et al. 2004), described the difficulties maintaining dialysis patients' Hb within what has continued to become an increasingly lower and narrow target range, but noted that a greater mean Hb concentration was associated with preventing both hospitalisations and overall patient mortality.
-Although not statistically significant, patients in our study were slightly less likely to have Hb <110gm/L compared to national data (36% vs 41%).
-Furthermore Hb, Ferritin and Tsat targets were achieved using less EPO than in 2002, which represents a considerable cost saving.
-In accordance with recommendations (Irving et al. 2006) the Nephrology unit at the study hospital introduced protocols by which NPs proactively titrate intravenous iron requirements to meet individual patient needs on a monthly basis, thus supporting Hb targets and likely contributing to lower EPO requirements.
+As regular screening with pre-emptive repair (either angioplasty or surgery) may reduce access thrombosis and prolong arteriovenous fistula survival (Sidawy et al., 2008), the finding of the higher native fistula rate amongst study patients compared to national data (93% vs. 79%) is of particular importance (Polkinghorne et al., 2012).
+The Dialysis Outcomes and Practice Patterns Study (DOPPS) (Pisoni et al., 2004) described the difficulties maintaining dialysis patients' Hb within what has continued to become an increasingly lower and narrow target range, but noted that a greater mean Hb concentration was associated with preventing both hospitalisations and overall patient mortality.
+Although not statistically significant, patients in our study were slightly less likely to have Hb < 110 gm/L compared to national data (36% vs. 41%).
+Furthermore, Hb, Fe and Tsat targets were achieved using less EPO than in 2002, which represents a considerable cost saving.
+In accordance with recommendations (Irving et al., 2006), the Nephrology unit at the study hospital introduced protocols by which NPs proactively titrate intravenous iron requirements to meet individual patient needs on a monthly basis, thus supporting Hb targets and likely contributing to lower EPO requirements.

-The difficulty of achieving Ca, PO4 and PTH targets in dialysis patients has also been well described in the dialysis literature and discussed by the CARI working group, with particular reference to a study exploring this issue using DOPPS data (Young et al. 2004).
+The difficulty of achieving Ca, PO4 and PTH targets in dialysis patients has also been well described in the dialysis literature and discussed by the CARI working group, with particular reference to a study exploring this issue using DOPPS data (Young et al., 2004).
 In that study, only 41% of patients achieved guideline recommended targets for serum corrected Ca and PO4 and 21% achieved PTH targets.
 The mineral bone disorder associated with chronic kidney disease is extremely complex with many interdependent biochemical parameters, patient demographics, nutrition and additional comorbidities all impacting on biochemical interpretation.
-Guideline targets for PTH alone vary from 2 to 9 times the upper limit of normal depending on which national or international working group is followed (London et al. 2010).
-The CARI Guideline for PTH used in our analysis is the lowest and most narrow, making achievement difficult and explaining why this target was the least likely to be achieved within this study.
+Guideline targets for PTH alone vary from two to nine times the upper limit of normal depending on which national or international working group is followed (London, Coyne, Hruska, Malluche, & Martin, 2010).
+The CARI Guideline for PTH used in our analysis is the lowest and most narrow, making achievement difficult and explaining why this target was the least likely to be achieved.